Junction Boyz, the financially troubled auto body and stereo business, will be ordered to move out of the Watertown Industrial Center on Friday.

-The state Supreme Court order of eviction will be executed against Junction Boyz and its onwer Edward J. Sampson Jr. on Friday morning and the company immediately must vacate the premises.
+The state Supreme Court order of eviction will be executed against Junction Boyz and its owner, Edward J. Sampson Jr., on Friday morning and the company must vacate the premises immediately.

 On Friday, the WIC will take back the 30,000 square feet of space and the locks will be changed, its attorney, Keith B. Coughlin, said Tuesday.

 The landlord-tenant relationship will be severed, Mr. Coughlin said.

 The Watertown Industrial Center Local Development Corp. discussed the situation at a board meeting Tuesday morning.
 The eviction proceedings began several months ago.